-Located in the heart of the Sunset Strip in Los Angeles sits Hyde Kitchen + Cocktails.
+Located in the heart of the Sunset Strip in Los Angeles sits Hyde Kitchen + Cocktails (Link).
 The name and the building both have a long iconic history for SBE and Los Angeles nightlife.
 In its newest iteration, SBE has created a hybrid Los Angeles destination featuring fresh seasonal California cuisine by Top Chef Chris Crary, signature craft cocktails, and an elegant yet inviting atmosphere curated by acclaimed interior designer Waldo Fernandez.

-The signature cocktail list at the restaurant features 15 unique concoctions which all boast a blend of fresh ingredients ranging from muddled strawberries mint, Madagascan vanilla, to a cucumber lemon juice.
+The signature cocktail list at Hyde Kitchen features 15 unique concoctions which all boast a blend of fresh ingredients ranging from muddled strawberries mint, Madagascan vanilla, to a cucumber lemon juice.
 Being that I am not a huge fan of overly sweet cocktails, I was pleased with the knowledge of the server and the bartender to identify the cocktails that best suited my taste.
 The selection of cocktails also had an impressive selection of liquor including bourbon, tequila, and vodka.

 My two favorite cocktails were:

 El Silencio Mezcal, lemon juice, house blended honey syrup house made ginger syrup, lemon oil

 Grey Goose Pear, St.Germain Elderflower liqueur, cucumber, lemon juice, simple syrup, soda water